 There are corn statues, corn paintings, and corn paintings scattered about the city, almost invisible to the not-so-careful observer.
 Beijingers eat corn on the go, cob and all.
 It’s not at all strange to see someone gnawing on a cob on the subway, or popping kernels on a busy street.
 Corn flavor is used in instant ramen, hard candy, and yes, even ice cream.
 One of my favorite treats while living there were corn ice cream pops.
 They were corn-shaped, of course, with a sweet creamy center encased in a crispy corn shell.
 Here’s a photo, if you are curious.

 So what does corn ice cream taste like?
 Imagine eating a bowl of corn pops on a lazy Saturday morning.
 You take your time, distracted by cartoons, in no hurry at all being off from school that day.
 By the time you finish your pops the remaining milk has been totally saturated by the sweet, grainy flavor of corn.
-That’s what corn ice cream taste like, cereal milk.
+That’s what sweet corn ice cream with strawberry swirl tastes like, cereal milk.

 Jeni Britton, my personal ice cream hero, published a recipe for sweet corn and black raspberry ice cream in her book, Jeni’s Splendid Ice Creams.
 She also sells this flavor at her ice cream shops.
 I started with her base, but changed the raspberry sauce to an extra gooey strawberry sauce of my own design.